 In my tract, Teenagers of America, I blame evolution as a major factor in teenage suicides, especially the tripling of the rate at which teenagers killed themselves as evolution became increasingly taught in public schools —while the suicide rate for the rest of the population did not change!

 Please note: Tripling of the rate is not related to the increasing size of our teenage population.

-The phrase tripling of the rate does tell us that—whereone person in a group of young people killed him- or herselfin the past (A.D.1950), threeyoung people in the same-size group killed themselves in A.D.1990.
+The phrase tripling of the rate does tell us that—where one person in a group of young people killed him- or herself in the past (1950), there were three young people in the same-size group killing themselves in 1990.